k0l1ka/Parallel-programming-MIPT/README.md

-My homeworks at parallel programming course at MIPT.
+My homeworks for parallel programming course at MIPT.